ngrayluna/academic-kickstart/content/post/P-Phase-Picker-Tutorial/index.md

 ```

 <img style="float:left" src="./img/model_loss.png"  >
-<b>Figure:</b> Learning curve results from training 1D convolutional neural network with the above-mentioned hyper parameters.
-Red curve depicts loss from training set, blue curve depicts loss from validation set.
+<b>Figure:</b>  The learning curve results from training the 1D convolutional neural network with the above-mentioned hyperparameters.
+The red curve depicts loss from the training set, the blue curve depicts loss from the validation set.

-The red and blue curves show the loss (sometimes called 'cost') per epoch on the training and validation set, respectively.
-As expected, the neural network performs poorly at the onset of training(at this point the model is probably randomly guessing where the first phase is) and gradually improves with epoch.
+The red and blue curves show the loss (sometimes called ‘cost’) per epoch on the training and validation set, respectively.
+As expected, the neural network performs poorly at the onset of training (at this point the model is probably randomly guessing where the first phase is) and gradually improves with epoch.
 During training the neural network is learning directly from the training set, so the prediction error (loss/cost) is lower than that of the validation training set.

 We stopped training around epoch <span style="font-family:Courier; font-size:1.0em;">400</span> because at this point it would seem our neural network is no longer learning/improving its ability to make predictions.
-Also, we don't want to let the neural network run too long, else the neural network might begin to over fit.
+Also, we don’t want to let the neural network run too long, else the neural network might begin to overfit.

 ---

 <h2><a name ='visualize_results'>Visualize the Results</a></h2>

-I don't know about you, but most of the tutorials I come across normally end here.
+I don’t know about you, but most of the tutorials I come across normally end here.
 Meaning, they show a loss curve from training and call it a day.
-I am a visual person, so I want to see what the output of my model gave me.
-Sure, these learning curves tell me that, to a first order that my neural network is learning to pick the first arrival.
+I am a visual person, so I want to see the output of my model.
+Sure, these learning curves tell me that, to a first-order that my neural network is learning to pick the first arrival.
 But, how does this look compared to the pick made by a human being?
-Let's look at some earthquakes.
+Let’s look at some earthquakes.

-Below I have plotted two randomly (using Numpy's <span style="font-family:Courier; font-size:1.0em;">rand.randint()</span> function) chosen waveforms from our validation set.
-The red vertical line is the pick made by a humanoid.
+Below are two randomly (using Numpy's <span style="font-family:Courier; font-size:1.0em;">rand.randint()</span> function) chosen waveforms from our validation set.
+The red vertical line is the pick made by a human.
 The purple line is the pick made by our CNN.

 ```python